RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/1-Tables/1-all-about-tables-in-designer/1-all-about-tables-in-designer.md

 ![A screenshot of the sidebar navigation buttons.
 The screenshot is annotated with a red box to highlight the location of the Designer button.
 The Designer button has an icon of three flowcart nodes in an L shape.](<Designer Button.png>)

-**2. List of existing tables** - The default Designer window will show the list of all tables created by different users as per their business needs.
+**2. List of existing tables** - The default Designer window will show the list of all tables created by users.
 These are called custom tables.
-The tables are arranged as per the alphabetical order of Table Names.
+The tables are arranged in alphabetical order.

 **3. Create Table button** - This button enables you to create a new custom table based on your business needs.
 To learn how to create a new custom table, [click here](/docs/Rapid/3-Keyper%20Manual/2-Designer/1-Tables/3-creating-tables/3-creating-tables.md "How to create a new table in Designer?").